Hywan/mnt.io/content/articles/2025-01-08-linked-chunk/index.md

 pinned = true
 +++

-[The Matrix protocol][Matrix] is a solid piece of technology for providing decentralized, end-to-end encrypted, real-time communication.
+[The Matrix protocol][Matrix] is a solid piece of technology providing decentralized, end-to-end encrypted, real-time communication.
 Some people are using it to develop personal messaging applications, like [Element] or [Fractal].
 Some people are using it to develop bots, like [trinity].
 Usages